-4.1.
-The Program Consists of

-- 4.1.1.
-Core Courses (compulsory) which give general exposure to a Student in Electronics Design and Technology and subject related area.

-- 4.1.2.
-Programme Electives

-- 4.1.3.
-Project Work

-Students shall complete Core courses and Program Electives offered by GITAM (Visakhapatnam/Hyderabad Campus) in the First and Second semesters

-Student shall carry out Project work at CDAC, Hyderabad during the third and fourth Semesters.
-During the duration of the project work, each student shall have a main guide at C-DAC, Hyderabad and a co-guide at GITAM

-- 4.2.
-Each course is assigned a certain number of credits depending upon the number of contact hours (lectures/tutorials/practical) per week. - 4.3.
+- 4.1.
+The Program Consists of - 4.1.1.
+Core Engineering (CE) Courses (compulsory theory/laboratory courses) which give general exposure to a Student in Electronics Design & Technology and subject related area. - 4.1.2.
+Programme Electives (PE) - 4.1.3.
+Project Work (PW) - Students shall complete Core courses and Program Electives offered by GITAM (Visakhapatnam/Hyderabad Campus) in the First and Second semesters - Student shall carry out Project work at CDAC, Hyderabad during the third and fourth Semesters.
+During the duration of the project work, each student shall have a main guide at CDAC, Hyderabad and a co-guide at GITAM at respective campus - 4.2.
+Each course is assigned a certain number of credits depending upon the number of contact hours (lectures/tutorials/practicals) per week.

+- 4.3.
 In general, credits are assigned to the courses based on the following contact hours per week per semester. - One credit for each Lecture / Tutorial hour per week. - One credit for two hours of Practicals per week. - Two credits for three (or more) hours of Practicals per week.